7 Ways for Employers to Prepare for Health Insurance Open Enrollment

 5. Do you have a reimbursement account strategy?

 If you’re like many employers, you’ve recently switched to an HDHP.
 As the cost of health insurance increases, your employees may not have money saved to pay for a large deductible.
-To assist, many employers have added Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) to help shoulder the increased deductibles.
-Some schools even contribute to their employees’ accounts to provide a break towards their deductible.
+To assist, many employers have added Health Savings Accounts (HSAs) and Healthcare Flexible Spending Accounts (Healthcare FSAs) to help shoulder the increased deductibles.
+Some employers even contribute to their employees’ accounts to provide a break towards their deductible.

 The Internal Revenue Code (IRC) requires the total Healthcare FSA election amount be available to the participant on the first day of the plan year.
 Because this may be difficult, we offer upfront funding.
 However, your organization could be at financial risk if employees leave before the plan year ends.
 To mitigate this risk, we offer optional insurance protection to cover the risk associated with required upfront reimbursement.